mongodb-partners/maap-framework/docs/maap-docs/docs/quick-starts/arcee.md

 - Sufficient EBS storage for EC2 instance (at least 100 GB recommended)
 - MongoDB Atlas M10 Cluster (auto-deployed by the `one-click` script)

+## 4.1 One-Click Deployment

+The `one-click.ksh` Korn shell script automates the deployment of the MongoDB - Arcee Quickstart application on AWS infrastructure.
+It sets up the necessary AWS resources, deploys an EC2 instance, and configures the application environment.

+### Prerequisites

+- AWS CLI installed and configured with appropriate credentials
+- Access to a MongoDB Atlas account with necessary permissions
+- Git SSH key for repository access
+- Korn shell (ksh) environment

+### Script Structure

+The script is organized into several main functions:

+1. `create_key()`: Creates or uses an existing EC2 key pair
+2. `deploy_infra()`: Deploys the base infrastructure using CloudFormation
+3. `deploy_ec2()`: Deploys the EC2 instance and application stack
+4. `deploy_sagemaker()`: Deploys the Sagemaker stack
+5. `read_logs()`: Streams deployment logs from the EC2 instance
+6. Main execution flow

+### Configuration

+#### Environment Variables

+- `AWS_ACCESS_KEY_ID`: AWS access key
+- `AWS_SECRET_ACCESS_KEY`: AWS secret key
+- `AWS_SESSION_TOKEN`: AWS session token (if using temporary credentials)

+#### Deployment Parameters

+- `INFRA_STACK_NAME`: Name for the infrastructure CloudFormation stack
+- `EC2_STACK_NAME`: Name for the EC2 CloudFormation stack
+- `SAGEMAKER_STACK_NAME`: Name for the Sagemaker CloudFormation stack
+- `AWS_REGION`: AWS region for deployment
+- `EC2_INSTANCE_TYPE`: EC2 instance type (e.g., "t3.xlarge")
+- `SAGEMAKER_INSTANCE_TYPE`: Sagemaker instance type (e.g., "ml.g5.12xlarge")
+- `VolumeSize`: EBS volume size in GB
+- `GIT_REPO_URL`: URL of the application Git repository
+- `GIT_SSH_PRIVATE_KEY_PATH`: Path to the Git SSH private key
+- `MongoDBClusterName`: Name for the MongoDB Atlas cluster
+- `MongoDBUserName`: MongoDB Atlas username
+- `MongoDBPassword`: MongoDB Atlas password
+- `APIPUBLICKEY`: MongoDB Atlas API public key
+- `APIPRIVATEKEY`: MongoDB Atlas API private key
+- `GROUPID`: MongoDB Atlas project ID

+### Execution Flow

+1. Initialize logging
+2. Create or use existing EC2 key pair
+3. Deploy infrastructure CloudFormation stack
+4. Retrieve and store infrastructure stack outputs
+5. Deploy EC2 instance and application CloudFormation stack
+6. Deploy Sagemaker CloudFormation stack
+7. Start streaming EC2 deployment logs
+8. Monitor application URL until it becomes available
+9. Launch application URL in default browser

+### Functions

+#### create_key()

+Creates a new EC2 key pair or uses an existing one with the name "MAAPArceeKeyV1".

+#### deploy_infra()

+Deploys the base infrastructure CloudFormation stack, including VPC, subnet, security group, and IAM roles.

+### deploy_ec2()

+Deploys the EC2 instance and application stack using a CloudFormation template.
+It includes the following steps:
+- Selects the appropriate AMI ID based on the AWS region
+- Creates the CloudFormation stack with necessary parameters
+- Waits for stack creation to complete
+- Retrieves and displays stack outputs

+#### read_logs()

+Establishes an SSH connection to the EC2 instance and streams the deployment logs in real-time.

+### Logging

+- Main deployment logs: `./logs/one-click-deployment.log`
+- EC2 live logs: `./logs/ec2-live-logs.log`

+### Error Handling

+The script includes basic error checking for critical operations such as CloudFormation stack deployments.
+If an error occurs, the script will log the error and exit.

+### Security Considerations

+- AWS credentials are expected to be set as environment variables
+- SSH key for Git repository access is read from a file and passed securely
+- MongoDB Atlas credentials and API keys are passed as CloudFormation parameters

+### Customization

+To customize the deployment:
+1. Modify the CloudFormation template files (`deploy-infra.yaml` and `deploy-ec2.yaml`)
+2. Adjust the deployment parameters at the beginning of the script
+3. Update the AMI IDs in the `ami_map` if newer AMIs are available

+### Troubleshooting

+- Check the log files for detailed information on the deployment process
+- Ensure all required environment variables and parameters are correctly set
+- Verify AWS CLI configuration and permissions
+- Check CloudFormation stack events in the AWS Console for detailed error messages

+### Limitations

+- The script is designed for a specific application stack and may require modifications for other use cases
+- It assumes a certain MongoDB Atlas and AWS account setup
+- The script does not include rollback mechanisms for partial deployments.
+In case of partial failures, delete the related CloudFormation stacks from AWS Console.

 ### Deployment Steps

 1. **Configure AWS CLI**: